Tizio

 Tizio is a desk lamp created by Richard Sapper for Artemide in 1972.
 It was selected for the Compasso d'Oro industrial design award in 1979.
-An item of it is part of the collections of the Metropolitan Museum of Art and of the Museum of Modern Art.
+The lamp is in the collections of the Metropolitan Museum of Art and Museum of Modern Art.

 The position and the direction of the bulb can be adjusted; thanks to two counterweights, moving it requires little effort.
 There are no wires between the base and the lamp: the two parallel arms, connected with snap fasteners, conduct safe 12-volt electricity.
 The bulb is halogen, which was previously mainly used in the automotive industry.

 The Tizio is available in a variety of sizes and colours; the original, and most widely known, is the 50 (referring to the wattage of the bulb) in black.
 The mid-sized model is the 35, and there is the bedside-sized Micro (20 Watts).
 Other colours are white, and grey metallic; and, the occasional limited edition in polished aluminium, or titanium-colour.
 There also is a floorstanding version, the Terra, which consist of a 70-centimeter-high pedestal with the same 11 cm diameter as the lamp's base, with the 50 added on top.
 The Terra-stand is also available in a 10 cm diameter, matching the 35 model.
-Recently, an energy-saving LED-powered version of the full-sized model has been added; as has a version of the regular 50 with a horizontally rotatable head, the Plus.
+In 2007, an energy-saving LED-powered version of the full-sized model has been added; as has a version of the regular 50 with a horizontally rotatable head, the Plus.
 The LED and Plus versions are equipped with a dimmer; all other versions have a three-position switch, allowing for off, full, and – approximately – half power.

 Design changes were made to the head in the nineties – a glass cover, and a thin wire terminating in a small red bead were added.

 The name Tizio was given by Ernesto Gismondi, the founder of Artemide, and alludes to Tizio, Caio e Sempronio, the Italian equivalent of Tom, Dick and Harry.
 One explanation for the name is that Gismondi hoped to appeal to everyone; another is that Gismondi hoped to convince Sapper to create Caio and Sempronio designs as well.